-According to latest HR research, every one of us makes up to 12 career changes in our lifetime, those can include a change in the position in the same company, nevertheless, the number is amazingly high.
+According to the latest HR research, every one of us makes up to 12 career changes in our lifetime; those can include a change in the position in the same company; nevertheless, the number is amazingly high.

 It is quite rare that a person will spend their entire career in one company or in one position, nowadays everything is changing so fast that we must react accordingly and in addition, we usually want more responsibility and challenge in our working life as we grow older.

-6 Things You Should Do When You Want A Career Change?
+6 Positive Steps When Starting A Career Change?

 1. Plan Ahead – You Will Need Time